-February 19, 2026, Paul VI Audience Hall, Vatican.
-Pope Leo XIV sat down with Roman diocesan priests for a forty-five-minute conversation.
+February 19, 2026, Paul VI Audience Hall in Vatican City.
+Pope Leo XIV sat down with priests from the Roman diocese for forty-five minutes.
 Behind closed doors, no cameras, just dialogue between pastors.

-A few days later, Vatican News released a report about the Pope’s discussion on AI usage, sparking heated international media coverage.
+A few days later, Vatican News released a report on the Pope’s discussion about AI usage, sparking heated international media coverage.

-The headlines were catchy, but most reports stopped there.
-As if this were just another “old man doesn’t understand technology” story.
+The headlines were attention-grabbing, but most coverage stopped there.
+As if this were just another story of “old folks not understanding technology.”

 It’s not like that at all.

-This isn’t about efficiency—it’s about maintaining capacity.
+This isn’t about efficiency—it’s about maintaining ability.
 Preparing a homily—reading scripture, repeatedly contemplating it, seeking connections in prayer, translating abstract theological concepts into language the congregation can understand—this process itself is a spiritual discipline.
-Skip this process, and you’re not just saving time; you’re skipping the very exercise that makes you a pastor.
+Skip this process, and you’re not just saving time; you’re skipping the very training that makes you a pastor.

-During my seminary training, I spent the most time not on writing papers, but on the agony of “not understanding.”
-Reading Barth, reading Moltmann, reading theologians who made you feel stupid, then stopping at the parts you didn’t understand and asking yourself: What is he really saying?
-Does this align with my faith experience?
+During my seminary training, I spent most of my time not writing papers, but enduring the agony of “not understanding.”
+Reading Barth, reading Moltmann, reading theologians who made you feel stupid, then stopping at the parts you couldn’t grasp, asking yourself: what is he really saying?
+Does this connect with my faith experience?

-That “not understanding” process, in retrospect, was where the real learning happened.
-If ChatGPT had existed then, I probably would have pasted text into it asking “summarize this for me,” then quickly moved on.
-Efficiency improved, but something in the soul would have been lost.
+That process of “not understanding,” in retrospect, was the real learning.
+If ChatGPT had existed then, I probably would have just pasted text and asked “please summarize this paragraph,” then quickly moved on.
+Efficiency improved, but something in the soul would have disappeared.

-This “atrophy” is what the Pope is talking about.
+This is what the Pope means by “atrophy.”

 AI Cannot Share Human Faith